-I haven't appeared before Judge Williams before but in my experience in other PRA matters, the courts want to address the legal and factual bases for a ruling (even if they don't use the language you note below in open cout) - and I do think this accurately reflects the judge's reasoning with regard to the law and his legal findings (5 day deadline, burden, and the failure to demonstrate confidentiality by CCSD, etc.).
+I have not appeared before pidge williams before but in my experience in other PAR matters.
+The courts wast to address the legal and factual bases for a reling leven if they don't use the labeuage you note below in open court). - and I do think this accurately reflects the lyuge's reasoning with regard to use law and his legal findings (5 day deadline, burser, and the failure to demonstrate confidentiality by CCSD, etc.).

-I agree that the Court did not provide a specific timeframe but, based on our conversations, I thought that 24 hours would work.
-In any case, I have changed it on the attached to 2 days.
-Please let me know if you would suggest a different timeframe and why.
-Even though it wasn't explicitly addressed today, the Court did set a short deadline in the previous order in this matter (2 days) and I do not think an open-ended order is appropriate.
+tagree than the Court did not provide a specific time frame but, based on our conversations, it hought that 24 hours would work.
+In any case, I have changed it on the attached to I days.
+Please let me know if you would suggest a different time frame and why, Even though it wasn't explicitly addressed today, the Court did set a short deadline in the previous order in this matter (2 days) and 1 do not think an onen ended order is appropriate;

-I disagree with your summary below re what needs to be redacted vs unredacted in that I think we need to start with what can be redacted, which the Court made clear was very limited, and then make clear what you must unredact to comply, if that makes sense.
-The items listed are just examples of what may need to be un-redacted.
-Further, the Court only indicated that the names of victims can be redacted - your language below is too broad I believe.
+Colsagies with your summary below resmat fields to be redacted us unredacted list half think we need to start with which can serve what you must unredact to commit and then make dear what you must unredact to commit, that make seems is the think his larged are just examples of what may need to be on field of himber, the Court only indicated that have an example of what may need to be on field of himber, the Court only indicated that the names of victims can be redacted - your language below is too bread abelieve.
 In any case, I have made some edit in the attached in light of your notes below.

-I am happy to discuss this further but do not want further delays (especially in light of your view that CCSD should not have a deadline to comply) and it appears from the below that you intend to provide your own proposed order rather than edits to my draft.
-I respectfully contend that the Judge instructed me to prepare an order and we do not appear to be on the same page as to what an order should contain.
-Accordingly, I will touch base with you in the morning but with all due respect, unless it appears we can agree on the form the order should take, I intend to submit my own order (as revised) without delay - and without relitigating this matter.
+I am happy to discuss this further but do not wont further delays (especially in light of your view that GCSD should plot have a deadline to propose, and it appears from the pelow that you letterd to provide your own proposed order rather than edits to my dieff.
+I respectfully contend that the judge instructed me to prepare an order and we do not appear to be an the same page as to what an order should contain.
+Accordingly, I will couch base with you in the morning but with all due respect, onless it appears we can agree on the form the order should take.
+Hittend to submit my ways order has revised, without delay is and without relitioning this matter.

-k with vou to

-image001

-701 East Bridger Ave., Suite 520

-(702)728-5300 (T) / (702)425-8220 (F)

-www.nvlitigation.com
+I will speak with you tomorrow.

+image001 Attorneys at Law 7015 as tender Ava, Suite 520 las vegas Avaga101 (702)/28 5300 (11) (702)/425-8220 (6) www.nyddigation.com

-important Notice: Privileged and/or confidential information, including attorney-client communication and/or attorney work product may be contained in this message.
-This message is intended only for the individual or individuals to whom it is directed.
-If you are not an intended recipient of this message (or responsible for delivery of this message to such person), any dissemination, distribution or copying of this communication is strictly prohibited and may be a crime.
+IMPORTANT NOTICE: Privileged and/or confidential information, including attorney-client communication and/or attorney work product may be contained in this message.
+This message is intended only for the individual or includuals to whom it is directed: If you are not an intended recipient of this message for responsible for delivery of this message to such person), any dissemination distribution or copying of this communication is strictly prohibited and may be a crime.
 No confidentiality or privilege is waived or lost by any misdirection of this message.
 If you received this message in error, please immediately delete it and all copies of it from your system, destroy any hard copies of it and notify the sender by return e-mail: